 Breast cancer – How to stay aware and steer clear!

-October is Breast cancer awareness month and the need to talk about it and be aware has never been lesser.
+November is Cancer Awareness month and the need to talk about it and be aware has never been lesser.
 Being one of the most prevalent cancers in women, breast cancer deserves to be discussed and spoken about more than just during the awareness month.

 Why is awareness important?